St. Barbe-L'Anse aux Meadows

 St. Barbe-L'Anse aux Meadows is a provincial electoral district in Newfoundland and Labrador, which is represented by one member in the Newfoundland and Labrador House of Assembly.
 It was contested for the first time in the 2015 provincial election.
 It was created out of all of The Straits-White Bay North and part of St. Barbe.
+St. Anthony is the largest population centre in the district.

 Nearby districts include Cartwright-L'Anse au Clair and Humber-Gros Morne.

 Members of the House of Assembly

-The district has elected the following Members of the House of Assembly:
+The district has elected the following members of the House of Assembly: